 I shared about my struggles finding a job in Vienna, and how important it is to go out, meet people, make connections and have them assist you to find a job here, because it was through people/connections that my husband and I got our full-time jobs.

-I also suggested that if they had any additional questions about life in Vienna, or life in general, to check out some specific Facebook groups, one of them being Women of Vienna for the ladies, a resource and community I created.
-And Americans in Vienna, open to all who are from or like the USA.
+I also suggested that if they had any additional questions about life in Vienna, or life in general, to check out some specific Facebook groups.
 I offered my e-mail address to anyone who needed assistance from me.
 What I wish I could also mention was how helpful the Expat Center of Vienna is, where knowledgeable people are willing to assist foreigners or Americans like me with questions about life in Vienna (like how to stay here legally and paying US taxes while abroad).

 To lighten up the situation, I suggested some great brunch spots to check out, and answered students questions like: